 - ASP.NET Core application

 While working with Kubernetes, we use pods.
 Essentially, in Kubernetes, IPs are assigned to pods.
 A pod is a Kubernetes object encapsulating the underlying container instance while acting as a virtual layer on top of a container.
-A single pod can have multiple containers, but it is highly recommended for a single pod to contain a single container.
+A single pod can have multiple containers, but it is recommended for a single pod to contain a single container only.
 In short, all the resource allocation in a Kubernetes cluster occurs on the pod instead of the container.

 Step 1: Deploy NCache Servers